-CHUCK: And trumpets, you know, it is the feast of trumpets and I was just wondering if that was a type of restoration or immigration or exodus to Israel or...
+CHUCK: Well, there’s three in the month of Tishrei.
+I was just recognizing that they were all three future yet.
+And the Trumpets – you know, it is the Feast of Trumpets, and I was just wondering if that was a type of restoration or immigration or exodus to Israel or something like that.

-JOHN: That’s why I say, I mean, I can nail down the Passover and the first fruits, and the other ones in the future, I’m not – I just – I don’t know that I could be definitive about those.
+JOHN: Yeah.
+That’s why I say – I mean I can nail down the Passover and the Firstfruits, and the other ones in the future I’m not – I just – I don’t know that I can be definitive about those.
 I guess hindsight’s better than foresight.

 JOHN: You mean at the end of the tribulation?

 CHUCK: No, at the end of the millennium.

 CHUCK: And that would be for all the believers of the millennium?

-CHUCK: Isaiah 22:24 says, “The nation shall walk by the light of a new Jerusalem and the kings of the earth shall bring their glory into it.”
+CHUCK: Isaiah 22:24 says, “The nations shall walk by the light of the New Jerusalem, and the kings of the earth shall bring their glory into it.”
 We’re going to be co-reigning with Christ.

 CHUCK: Thank you.

-JOHN: So just to help you understand why you don’t lose your salvation?
+JOHN: So, just to help you understand why you don’t lose your salvation?

-JOHN: Okay, there are lots of reasons, by the way.
+JOHN: Okay.
+There are lots of reasons, by the way.
 The primary one being that the Bible does not indicate that you can lose your salvation.
-Anybody who believes you can lose your salvation is unable to find a single statement in the scripture that says that.
+Anybody who believes you can lose your salvation is unable to find a single statement in the Scripture that says that.
 There is no place in the Bible that says you can lose your salvation.

 JOHN: How long does it last?

-FLORA: Thank you.
+FLORE: Thank you.

 JOHN: But it’s our weak doctrine of salvation that gets us into trouble with that.

-KEVIN: My name is Kevin and I’m a rather young Christian and I’m confused about one thing.
+KEVIN: My name’s Kevin, and I’m a rather young Christian, and I’m confused about one thing.

-KEVIN: ...it says, "To live in Christ"...it says "For to me, to live is Christ and to die is gain.
-But if I am to live on in the flesh, this will mean fruitful labor for me.
-And I do not know which to choose.”
-Then it goes on to say, “But I am hard-pressed from both directions having the desire to depart and be with Christ for that is very much better."
-And I...I just am confused that if he means to depart, when he departs he will then go to be with Christ?
+KEVIN: But when we die, do we go directly to be with Christ, or is there a waiting period?
+And the reason I’m asking is because I know in Philippians 1:21 through 23 it says to live in Christ is – “For to me, to live in Christ, and to die is gain.
+But if I am to live on in the flesh, this will mean fruitful labor for me, and I do not know which to choose.”
+Then he goes on to say, “But I am hard pressed from both directions, having the desire to depart and be with Christ, for that is very much better.”

 JOHN: What does he say?